 On April 6, 2023, in connection with the Purchase Agreement, the Company entered into a Registration Rights Agreement (the "Registration Rights Agreement") with the Purchasers.
-Pursuant to the Registration Rights Agreement, the Company agreed to prepare and file a registration statement with the SEC within 30 days after the closing of the March 2023 Private Placement for purposes of registering the resale of the Shares and shares of common stock issuable upon exercise of the Warrants.
-The Company agreed to use its reasonable best efforts to cause this registration statement to be declared effective by the SEC within 120 days after the date thereof.
+Pursuant to the Registration Rights Agreement, the Company agreed to prepare a registration statement for purposes of registering the resale of the Shares and shares of common stock issuable upon exercise of the Warrants, which was filed with the SEC on May 2, 2023 and declared effective by the SEC on June 14, 2023.
 The Registration Rights Agreement also contains certain shelf takedown and piggyback rights.